-The evidential value of the Kilmichael Glassary rock art site is high.
-There is potential for discovering further rock art in close proximity.
+The evidential value of the Baluachraig Rock Art Site is high.
 The site itself is one of the most sophisticated sites in the area.
 The site has not been excavated and sits in pasture, thus there is potential for associated deposits which may help to understand how these sites were used and at what date.
-This may be precluded against however, by the proximity of buildings including the village school and housing developments.